Gundersen eases visitor guidelines (Updated Aug. 17)

 Gundersen Clinic, Emergency Services, Surgery and Outpatient Surgery Center Visitor Guidelines

-- Pediatric patients at Gundersen clinic locations will continue to be allowed one person with them.
+General Pediatric patients at Gundersen clinic locations may have one support person with them.

 Gundersen Hospital Visitor Guidelines